Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Stanford University

 Stanford prohibits unauthorized drone operations on campus.
-All UAS flights require advance approval from the Environmental Health & Safety department and Stanford Department of Public Safety.
+All UAS flights require approval from Environmental Health & Safety and Stanford Department of Public Safety.

 Restrictions: Strict prohibition on unauthorized flights.
-No flights over Main Quad, athletic facilities, or residential areas without specific written approval.
+No flights over the Main Quad, athletic facilities, or residential areas without specific approval.
+Dual approval from EH&S and DPS required.

 University of California, Berkeley

-UC Berkeley enforces UC system-wide drone policy requiring all UAS flights to comply with system guidelines.
-Flights require advance approval from Office of Environment, Health & Safety.
+UC Berkeley requires all drone operations to comply with UC system-wide drone policy.
+All flights require approval from the Office of Environment, Health & Safety.
+Policy applies across all UC campuses system-wide.

 UCLA follows UC system-wide drone policy requiring pre-approval for all campus UAS operations.
-Stadium TFR applies during football games at Rose Bowl (located near campus).
+Stadium TFR applies at Rose Bowl during football games and major athletic events.

 Restrictions: No unauthorized campus flights.
-Los Angeles Memorial Coliseum TFR applies during USC football games and special events.
-La Coliseum is USC home stadium.
+Dual approval required (DPS and EH&S).
+Los Angeles Memorial Coliseum TFR during football games (federal 14 CFR § 99.7 applies).

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.